UK blames Russian military for 'reckless' cyber attacks

 "This pattern of behaviour demonstrates their desire to operate without regard to international law or established norms and to do so with a feeling of impunity and without consequences."

-British and Australian authorities attributed a series of high profile cyber attacks to GRU-backed hackers, including attacks on the servers of the Democratic National Committee in 2016 in the lead up to the US presidential election; a 2017 ransomware attack that disrupted operations at a metro in the Ukrainian capital of Kiev and the city of Odessa; and releasing confidential files of international athletes stolen from the World Anti-Doping Agency.
+In statements Thursday, UK, Australia and NZ authorities attributed high-profile cyber attacks to GRU-backed hackers: Attacks on the servers of the Democratic National Committee in 2016 in the lead-up to the US presidential election; a 2017 ransomware attack that targeted Russian news agencies, operations at a metro in the Ukrainian capital of Kiev and an airport in the city of Odessa; the release of confidential files of international athletes stolen from the World Anti-Doping Agency (WADA) in 2016.

-"These cyber attacks serve no legitimate national security interest, instead impacting the ability of people around the world to go about their daily lives free from interference, and even their ability to enjoy sport," Hunt said.

-In a separate statement, the Australian government said based on advice from Australia's intelligence agency and after consultation with its allies, it had determined that Russia's military and the GRU were behind the attacks.
+The Kremlin has not responded to the British and Australian allegations, but Russian leaders have consistently denied many of the hacks attributed to Moscow, including allegations that it meddled in the 2016 US presidential elections.

+It is unusual for the NCSC publicly to name those it believes are responsible for state-sponsored cyber attacks.
+The decision suggests Britain and its allies are taking a new approach in order to point the finger at the GRU specifically.

+The attacks attributed to the GRU targeted four sectors that impact people's day-to-day lives: democracy, transport, media and sport.

-"While Australia was not significantly impacted, this activity affected the ability of the public in other parts of the world to go about their daily lives," Australian Prime Minister Scott Morrison and Foreign Affairs Minister Marise Payne said in a joint statement.
+"While Australia was not significantly impacted, this activity affected the ability of the public in other parts of the world to go about their daily lives," Australian Prime Minister Scott Morrison and Foreign Affairs Minister Marise Payne said in a joint statement Thursday.

 "Cyberspace is not the Wild West.
 The International Community -- including Russia -- has agreed that international law and norms of responsible state behavior apply in cyberspace."

-The Kremlin has not responded to the British and Australia allegations, but Russian leaders have consistently denied many of the hacks attributed to Moscow, including allegations that it meddled in the 2016 US elections.
+All three countries said they had determined Russia hacked the Democratic National Convention ahead of the 2016 presidential election.
+That hack led to the release of a batch of private emails and notes, including many that belonged to Hillary Clinton's campaign manager, John Podesta.

-The US intelligence community has concluded that Russia did in fact in attempt to interfere in the 2016 presidential elections, and a handful of top national security officials said in August that Russia is continuing to pursue similar efforts.
+In the months following the cyber attack, the US intelligence community concluded that Russia did in fact attempt to interfere in the 2016 presidential elections, and top national security officials said in August that Russia is continuing to pursue similar efforts.

-The allegations come in the wake of the poisoning of Russian double agent Sergei Skripal in the British city of Salisbury earlier this year.
-UK authorities have accused the GRU of being behind the poisoning of Skripal, himself a former Russian agent.

 Related Content